 As part of our commitment to our values and standards of conduct, Rice University has established a university-wide Ethics and Compliance Program.
-This program is managed by the Associate Vice President, Chief Compliance Officer and Risk Management, who reports to the Vice President of Finance and Administration and the Audit Committee of the Board of Trustees.
+This program is managed by the Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer, who reports to the Vice President and General Counsel and the Audit Committee of the Board of Trustees.

 The scope of the program includes creating and updating the Compliance Matrix, performing gap analysis, reviewing policies and procedures, ensuring accountability through training, and promoting a culture of ethics and compliance across campus.
 A key component of the program is the Executive Compliance Committee, comprised of members of senior leadership with compliance responsibilities.

 Overview of the Executive Compliance Committee

 The Executive Compliance Committee meets at least quarterly, and regularly reports (through the Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer) to the President and the Audit Committee of the Board of Trustees.
 The key objectives of the Ethics and Compliance Committee are: